The Parea + Co Philosophy

 I looked at him.

-The idea that someone might not travel because of food — when food, for me, is the entire point — was both completely understandable and something I couldn't let stand.
+The idea that someone might not travel because of food — when food, for me, is the entire point — was both completely understandable and something I couldn't wrap my head around.

 That feeling had been mostly unavailable to him.
 Not because it doesn't exist for gluten-free travelers, but because accessing it requires a kind of groundwork that, until someone does it for you, can feel overwhelming to do alone.
 He wasn't avoiding travel because he didn't want to see the world.
 He was avoiding it because the part of travel that I loved most was the part that had always made him anxious.